savonet/book/audio.md

 SSL support.
 The certificate can be specified with the setting `harbor.ssl.certificate` (the setting `harbor.ssl.private_key` can also be used to specify the private key and `harbor.ssl.password` the password to unlock the private key).
-Obtaining a proper SSL certificate can be tricky.
+Obtaining a proper SSL\index{SSL} certificate can be tricky.
 You may want to start with a self-signed certificate first, which you can for instance obtain from [_Let's Encrypt_](https://letsencrypt.org/).
 Alternatively, a self-signed certificate for local testing you can use the following one-liner: